 WPA2-Enterprise has been around since 2004 and is still considered the gold standard for wireless network security for organizations and universities, delivering over-the-air encryption and a high level of security.
 In conjunction with the effective authentication method known as 802.1X, users have been successfully authorized for secure network access for many years.

-Onboarding software, such as those offered by SecureW2, eliminates the confusion for users by prompting them with simple steps designed to be completed by anyone regardless of technical skills.
-SecureW2 has solutions to make your WPA2-Enterprise network as safe as possible.
-Check out our pricing information here.
+Onboarding software, such as those offered by SecureW2, eliminates the confusion for users byhttps://www.securew2.com/solutions/eap-tls-authentication prompting them with simple steps designed to be completed by anyone regardless of technical skills.
+SecureW2 has the tools to make your WPA2-Enterprise network as safe as possible, Check out our onboarding solutions here.